aspose-words/Aspose.Words-Documentation/en/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/usage-examples/_index.md

 ## Simple Mail Merge

 Aspose.Words provides a reporting generation facility similar to Microsoft Word’s mail merge.
-Here is a code example to perform a simple mail merge using Aspose.Words.
+Here is a code example to perform a simple Mail Merge using Aspose.Words.

 **PHP**